sagarmanna/AI-Assisted-Admission-Counselor/README.md

 2. The app matches these inputs against a curated list of programs.
 3. It constructs a dynamic **OpenAI prompt** to generate personalized guidance.
 4. Students receive both **matching academic programs** and **tailored application advice**.

----

-## 📄 License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.

----

-## 🙌 Contributing

-Contributions are welcome!
-If you have suggestions or want to help improve the app, feel free to open an issue or submit a pull request.

----

-## 💡 Credits

-Built with ❤️ using Streamlit and OpenAI by [Your Name]